-Master the Fine Art of Giving Criticism
+Master the Fine Art of Receiving and Giving Criticism

 American reporter and humorist, Franklin P. Jones (1908-1980), wrote, “Honest criticism is hard to take, particularly from a relative, a friend, an acquaintance or a stranger.”
 Like Jones, you may dislike receiving criticism.
 Logically then, we should also be cautious about giving criticism.